-6. The things you have to keep and wish you didn’t
+6. Things you can find when decluttering – the ones you have to keep and wish you didn’t

 This is by far the most frustrating group for me.
 It includes a vast and random amount of stuff.
 The 5 (empty) flower vases I have on top of the kitchen (why do I have 5, and why do I have to keep them all?)
 The big pot you can cook for 12 people in (that I’ve used probably twice in the last 10 years).